its-mr-monday/C-Xpress/HOWITWORKS.md

 The compiler will then use the C# dotnet compiler to build the application to a executable or DLL

-# Example conversion of simple ming file to cs file
+# Example conversion of simple cx file to cs file
 ## CX FILE
     //EXAMPLE.CX
     #INCLUDE <std.lib>